7zhiqq/aquaRush/README.md

    .\.venv\Scripts\activate  # On Windows, use `.venv\Scripts\activate`
    ```

+2. **Install MySQL**:
+   If MySQL is not already installed, you can download it from [MySQL Downloads](https://dev.mysql.com/downloads/).
+Follow the instructions for your operating system to install MySQL.

-2. **Set up the database**:
+3. **Set up the database**:
    - Ensure MySQL is running on your system.
    - Create a MySQL database for the project, named `aquaRush`.
-   - Then, run the following in the terminal to create the database:
+   - Then, run the following command to execute the `mydb.py` script (which creates the necessary database structure):

      ```bash
+     cd main
-     python mydb.py  # Assuming `mydb.py` contains the necessary database setup
+     python mydb.py  # This script creates the `aquaRush` database
      ```

-3. **Update Database Configuration**:
+4. **Update Database Configuration** (Already Done, Please double-check):
    - Open `settings.py` in your project and find the `DATABASES` configuration section.
    - Modify it to use MySQL as follows: